PhD, Princeton, 2010

 “The Practice of Politics: The English Civil War and the ‘Resolution’ of Henrietta Maria and Charles I,” Past and Present 206 (February 2010), 43-79.

-“From Reformation to Enlightenment in Post-Civil War Orientalism,”in Peter Lake and Koji Yamamoto, eds., Stereotyping in Early Modern Britain (Manchester: Manchester University Press, forthcoming, 2020)
+“From Reformation to Enlightenment in Post-Civil War Orientalism,”in Koji Yamamoto, ed., Stereotyping in Early Modern Britain (Manchester: Manchester University Press, forthcoming, 2021)